Chronology of the 2009 Honduran constitutional crisis: June 28

 According to a press release published on the website of Radio Globo Honduras, a station which has long sided with Zelaya, a group of 60 soldiers took the radio off the air and the employees, including Alejandro Villatoro, were allegedly threatened and intimidated.
 The station was allowed to resume transmission, but staff had to follow rules which they believed limited freedom of expression.
 CNN in Spanish had interruptions of its transmission.
 The website of the radio was down but has been re-established.
 Alejandro Villatoro said that he was arrested and kidnapped for some hours by the military forces.

 Honduran newspaper La Prensa reported on 30 June that an armed group of Zelaya supporters, attacked La Prensa's main headquarters by throwing stones and other objects at their windows, until police intervened.
 The paper supposed the group was led by Venezuelan and Nicaraguan nationalities.

 Media outlets complained that the government ordered them not to report any news or opinion that could "incite" the public.
 News organizations in Honduras were polarized.
 Journalists working for small independent media—or for those loyal to Zelaya—reported being harassed by officials.

-On Sunday night, Reuters reported that hundreds of pro-Zelaya protestors, some masked and wielding sticks, set up barricades of chain link fences and downed billboards in the center of Tegucigalpa and blocked roads to the presidential palace.
+On Sunday night, Reuters reported that hundreds of pro-Zelaya protesters, some masked and wielding sticks, set up barricades of chain link fences and downed billboards in the center of Tegucigalpa and blocked roads to the presidential palace.
 Reuters witnesses heard gunshots outside the presidential palace that apparently came after a truck arrived at the protest, and an ambulance also appeared.
 It was not clear who fired the shots.
 One witness said shots were fired only in the air and there were no initial reports of injuries.